Quick answers

 Corporate tax: what it means for your business

-Corporate tax applies to the net profits of certain business entities and activities, subject to thresholds, exemptions, and special rules (for example, for free zones, natural resources, and qualifying income).
+Corporate tax applies to the net profits of certain business entities and activities, subject to thresholds, exemptions, and special rules (for example, the 0% rate on Qualifying Income for Free Zones, natural resources, and qualifying income).

 Key points include:

-- Record keeping: You must maintain proper books of account and supporting documentation.
+• Record keeping: Maintain proper books of account and supporting documentation for at least seven years.

 Because the regime is still relatively new, many businesses underestimate the effort needed to prepare, especially when: